All posts

 Part of the ContractFull Labs series - real data.

-Sources: Gartner Legal Function Survey (2024), Gartner CLM Benefit Capture Prediction, CLOC/Harbor 2025 State of the Industry, ACC CLO Survey (2024), Wolters Kluwer Legisway Benchmark (2025).
+Sources: Gartner Legal Function Survey (2024), Gartner CLM Benefit Capture Prediction, CLOC/Harbor 2025 State of the Industry, ACC CLO Survey (2024).